We have several electronic resources to help you manage your health care better.

 The eMSN is an electronic version of your

 .
-If you choose eMSNs, you’ll get an email every month with a secure link to your MSN, instead of waiting 3 months for a paper copy in the mail.
+If you choose eMSNs, you won’t get printed copies of your MSNs in the mail.
+You’ll get an email every month with a secure link to your MSN, instead of waiting 3 months for a paper copy.
 With eMSNs, you can:

 - Eliminate stacks of paper – save or print only what you need.